-Vitamin E is a strong, fat-soluble antioxidant that can really make a difference to our heart, our immunity, our brain, and our cells.
+Vitamin E is a strong, fat-soluble antioxidant that can really make a difference to our heart, our immune system, our brain, and our cells.
 We can find it in sunflower seeds, almonds, leafy greens, and in some vegetables and fruits.
 Yet, 93% of Americans aren’t getting enough.
 This is likely because they’re not getting enough plants in their diet.
-Animal-based foods are not a good source of vitamin E.
+Animal-based foods are not a good source of this nutrient.

-Getting our vitamin E from supplements is not our best choice.
-Taken in high amounts can result in toxicity which could lead to hemorrhage, or even a stroke.
+Getting this vitamin from supplements is not our best choice.
+Taken in high amounts can lead to toxicity which could result in hemorrhage, or even a stroke.
 But even if we stay under the Tolerable Upper Intake limits, vitamin E supplements are associated with a higher risk of developing prostate cancer.

-Our best choice is to get our vitamin E from some of its multiple plant sources.
-We can never get too much vitamin E from plants, but to absorb it, we do need to follow a balanced diet that includes some healthy fatty foods.
+Our best choice is to get it from some of its multiple plant-based sources.
+We can never get too much of this vitamin from plants, but to absorb it, we do need to follow a balanced diet that includes some healthy fatty foods.
 In fact, some of its top sources are healthy fatty foods!

-Below, you will learn more about what vitamin E does for our body, its top sources, and some interesting facts.
+Below, you will learn more about what this important nutrient does for our body, its top sources, and some interesting facts.
 Plus, you can use our personalized nutrition calculator to determine how much you and your family need.

 Top Whole-Food, Plant-Based Sources of Vitamin E

-The top source of vitamin E are sunflower seeds, followed closely by almonds.
+The top source are sunflower seeds, followed closely by almonds.
 But there are many other delicious sources that provide us with a good amount.
 Hover over each food below to see how much of the Daily Value (DV) of vitamin E you can get with one serving.
 Click on each food’s picture to visit its interactive page.
-Our page is still under construction, please come back if the food page you want to visit is not available yet.

 Vitamin E Personalized Calculator

 See how much vitamin E you and each member of your family needs.
 Getting your personalized nutrition values will give you a better idea of how to plan your meals and family portions.
-You can never get too much vitamin E through plant-based foods, but unless you’re currently following a well-balanced whole-foods, plant-based diet, chances are that you and your loved ones are not getting enough
+You can never get too much of this nutrient through plant-based foods, but unless you’re currently following a well-balanced whole-foods, plant-based diet, chances are that you and your loved ones are not getting enough

 Terminology: